klemens/ffPhp/README.md

 Overview
 --------

-With ffPhp you can create xHtml forms in php very simple.
+With ffPhp you can create xHtml forms in php very easy.

 Supported controls are: